 Usually, we simply do this sort of analysis in our head.
 The question is, are we thoroughly considering costs and benefits when making a choice?
 If we aren’t sure we’re being thorough—and it’s a big decision—we may want to list the pros and cons, and then assign formal numbers to each.
 It often doesn’t take long.
 We could probably get it done during the TV show’s next commercial break.

 Jim Wasserman is a former business litigation attorney who taught economics and humanities for 20 years.
 His previous articles include Scenes From a Life, Changeup Pitch and Bored Games.
-Jim’s three-book series on teaching behavioral economics and media literacy, Media, Marketing, and Me, is being published in 2019.
+Jim’s books on teaching behavioral economics and media literacy, Media, Marketing, and Me, is being published in 2019.
 Jim lives in Granada, Spain, with his wife and fellow HumbleDollar contributor, Jiab.
 Together, they write a blog on retirement, finance and living abroad at YourThirdLife.com.